 The final year project is considered to be an important part of the engineering education process and projects sponsored by local industry are very welcome.

 In the past many companies have benefited considerably from technology developed as part of a final year project.
 Although the projects normally require a minimum of 300 hours of student time, many students spend up to 600 hours.
 Students work in teams ranging in size from one to three.

-For both types of sponsorship, costs of production of substantial items of test equipment must be met by the company.
+For sponsorship, costs of production of substantial items of test equipment must be met by the company.
 However, equipment already available in the School can generally be used for the project free of charge provided that certain guidelines are met.

 Final year projects are presented at Ingenuity in October every year.
 The event is characterised by intense and enthusiastic competition for the few prizes for excellence that are sponsored by local industry.

 View current and past Honours projects.